Jorge Polanco Preview, Player Props: Twins vs. Pirates

-Jorge Polanco and his .378 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Pittsburgh Pirates and Mitch Keller on August 19 at 7:10 PM ET.
+The Minnesota Twins, including Jorge Polanco (.422 on-base percentage in past 10 games, 101 points above season-long percentage), battle starter Osvaldo Bido and the Pittsburgh Pirates at Target Field, Sunday at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Pirates.
+He had two hits (going 2-for-3 with two RBI) in his last game against the Pirates.

 Jorge Polanco Game Info & Props vs. the Pirates